(888) 552-6760 SCHEDULE AN APPOINTMENT

 Smoking: Although smoking may not be a direct cause of leukemia, smoking cigarettes does increase the risk of developing AML.

-Radiation: Exposure to high-energy radiation (e.g., atomic bomb explosions) and intense exposure to low-energy radiation from electromagnetic fields (e.g., power lines).
+Radiation: Exposure to high-energy radiation (e.g., atomic bomb explosions) and intense exposure to low-energy radiation from electromagnetic fields (e.g., power lines) may increase the risk for developing leukemia.

 Chemicals: Long-term exposure to certain pesticides or industrial chemicals like benzene is considered a risk for leukemia.